Details of the grading system in use by the University of Illinois at Urbana Champaign are found in the Student Code.

 I – Incomplete.
 Approved extension of time to complete the final examination or other requirements of the course.
 (Entitles the student to an examination later without fee, or to additional time to complete other requirements of the course.
-The final grade must be reported on the Supplemental Grade Report Form.)
 The instructor may authorize such extension of time for a graduate student regardless of the level of the course.
 A grade of Incomplete must be replaced by a letter grade no later than 5:00 p.m. of Reading Day of the next semester in which the student is registered or it automatically becomes an F grade.
 If the student does not enroll the following semester in a graded course, the incomplete grade becomes an F-by-rule after one year.
 Incomplete grades earned in the spring semester will not be converted to F-by-rule until the end of the following fall semester, whether or not the student registers for the summer term.
 A student will not be certified for a degree with an Incomplete grade in the academic record.

 NR – Not reported.
 This temporary notation is automatically entered if an instructor does not report a grade by the deadline.
 A student will not be certified for a degree with an NR notation in the academic record.

 NV – Not valid.
 This temporary notation is used when an instructor reports a grade in a mode that has not been approved for use with that course.

 S/U – Satisfactory-Unsatisfactory.
 A permanent notation used as a final grade only in courses (generally thesis research or seminar courses) approved for this grade mode.

 W – Withdraw.
 A permanent notation signifying an approved withdraw without credit, (see chapter 7.C for more information)

 - Minimum Grades and Credit for Repeated Courses: